A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Start with a strong introduction

-The first paragraph should start with an enthusiastic statement of recommendation.
+The first paragraph should start with an enthusiastic statement.
 The writer must then establish how they know the applicant, their relationship, and the purpose of writing the letter.
 This information will help explain why the letter has been written and how the writer knows the applicant.

 It also helps show why the writer is the best person to be making the recommendation.
 Finally, the first paragraph should end with a few words of praise about the applicant.